A comprehensive guide to American Taxation for US citizens living abroad

 US citizens living abroad are eligible for Foreign Earned Income Exclusion or the Foreign Tax Credit.
 The FEIE allows one to exclude a certain amount of foreign earned income from US taxation.
 The FTC provides a credit for taxes paid to foreign country that can offset the US tax liability.

-What tax form does expat have to file?
+What are the key tax forms does expat have to file?

 1. Form 1040 – Expats must report their world-wide income including the one earned abroad.
 This includes income from employment, self-employment, investments, rental properties, and other sources of income.